aaronbloomfield/ics/hws/hw-networks.md

 Visit another website that is not a hidden service.
 Note how much slower it is to view this website.
 Can you stream a video from Youtube via a Tor connection?

 Note that Tor is a service as well as a web browser.
 You may (or may not) want to stop the Tor service when you are done.

-Under Ubuntu Linux, that's `sudo service tor stop`.
+- Under Ubuntu Linux, that's `sudo service tor stop`.
 This will stop it for that one time only -- and on the next reboot, it will reactivate.
 To disable it for good, you can run `sudo systemctl stop tor` (or just uninstall it).
-You are on your own for other operating systems.
+- For Mac OS X: ... (to be filled in)
+- For Windows: ... (to be filled in)

 In the report, you should include: